dbonattoj/licornea_tools/docs/index.md

 The programs are organized into categories, in the different subdirectories `vsrs/`, `kinect/`, etc. Each `.py` and each `.cc` file is one program.
 Only the C++ programs operate on the content of images.
 Some Python programs are scripts that call other programs on a set of inputs, to do batch operations.
 (For example, exporting an entire dataset to VSRS format).

+Click links on left sidebar to see the documentation for the programs.

 ## Information

 - [Installation](installation.md) - How to build and install the tools